LIP-Computing/LIP-Computing.github.io/README.md

 For each repository inside lip-computing organization create docs directory for github pages generate the project documentation.
 The link will be "https://lip-computing.github.io/project", where project must be replaced by repository name.

+To activate github pages on a project repository go to repository settings in github and change in github pages section the source folder.
+It also allows to choose a theme supported by github pages.
+More details review [configuring a publishing source for github pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/).

 *Hacker is a Jekyll theme for GitHub Pages.
 You can [preview the theme to see what it looks like](http://pages-themes.github.io/hacker), or even [use it today](#usage).*